 Many new advances are occurring with how storm water is managed from developed sites.
 Green storm water infrastructure as defined by the Vermont Agency of Natural Resources is "a wide range of multi-functional, natural and semi-natural landscape elements located within, around, and between developed areas at all spatial scales."
 Green stormwater infrastructure or GSI are Best Management Practice tools which can be used to effectively restore and maintain natural hydrologic processes when developing land.
 The core benefit of these systems is that runoff generated from development is infiltrated, evaporated or recycled rather than polluting downstream resources.

-In 2011 the Vermont Agency of Natural Resources released the Green Infrastructure Strategic Plan which has the over arching goal of restoring and maintaining the pre-development hydrology of the State's watersheds through the use of GSI.
-Objective 2 of the Plan states that "municipalities understand the impacts of stormwater runoff and work to mitigate the effects."
+In 2014 the Vermont Agency of Natural Resources updated the release of the Green Infrastructure Strategic Plan for 2014-2019

+(https://dec.vermont.gov/sites/dec/files/wsm/erp/docs/sw_gi_2014_2019_strategic_pl an_final.pdf), which has the overarching goal of restoring and maintaining the predevelopment hydrology of the State's watersheds using GSI.
+Also, the Plan states that "municipalities understand the impacts of stormwater runoff and work to mitigate the effects."
 Notably to accomplish this objective according to the Plan, the Town will regulate land use with an understanding of the impacts on water quality and natural hydrologic systems and should coordinate with the ANR for local GSI implementation.
 The Town of Windham recognizes the importance of GSI for preserving hydrology and protecting its sensitive water resources relative to the region's watersheds.
 The Town supports ANR's mission of promoting the use of GSI at the municipal level by informing its citizens, applying GSI to municipal projects, and requiring GSI implementation for development projects.